 It's a little-known fact that Amanda spent several years in college as a musical theater major, training for a career on Broadway.
 Despite giving up her professional performing ambitions, she now enjoys singing as a hobby and performs onstage with local community theater groups.

 After turning an internship into a full-time position as a financial advisor at a prominent Wall Street firm, Joe saw firsthand how monetary incentives in the financial services industry could shift the focus from a client’s need to an advisor’s pocket.
 Joe would rather focus on providing honest advice to help clients meet their goals.
 In addition to his experience with investments, he spent time in the risk management industry, providing internal consulting on disability insurance, life insurance, and long-term care insurance to representatives of Northwestern Mutual.

-Originally from Bethlehem, Pa., Joe attended American University and earned the Chartered Financial Analyst, CFP®, and Chartered Life Underwriter designations.
-Joe joined Motley Fool Wealth Management in 2014 and lives in Washington, D.C., with his wife, Diane, and pup, Lola.
-His Foolish hobbies include playing and watching soccer and going to concerts in search of the next up-and-coming bands.
+Originally from Bethlehem, Pa., Joe attended American University and after graduating has earned the Chartered Financial Analyst, CFA, Certified Financial Planner, CFP®, and Chartered Life Underwriter designations.
+Joe joined Motley Fool Wealth Management in 2014 and lives in Washington, D.C.

 Max has evolved into the financial planner he is today through years of experience helping individuals and businesses achieve their unique financial goals.
 He loves the opportunity to positively affect the lives of our clients and their families, and he believes that every good planner should have a thirst for education and the ability to take a unique perspective to each plan.